 Blood tests.
 If the doctor believes a person has ALL based on the symptoms, he or she will examine the levels of different types of cells in the patient’s blood through a test called a complete blood count (CBC).
 Low levels of red blood cells and platelets and high levels of white blood cells are common in people with ALL but can also be a sign of other medical problems.
 In addition, the blood may be examined under a microscope to find out if there are lymphoblasts or other abnormal cells in the blood.

-Bone marrow biopsy and aspiration.
-If the blood test shows abnormalities in the number or appearance of the white blood cells, a bone marrow biopsy and aspiration will be done.
-These two procedures are similar and often done at the same time.
+Bone marrow aspiration and biopsy.
+If the blood test shows abnormalities in the number or appearance of the white blood cells, a bone marrow aspiration and biopsy will be done.
+These two procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
-The sample(s) are then analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample(s) are then analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The sample is used to look for leukemia, and molecular testing and immunophenotyping (see below) may also be done.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.

-- Flow cytometry and cytochemistry (immunophenotyping) are tests that use chemicals or dyes on the cancer cells to provide information about the leukemia and its subtype.
+- Flow cytometry, also called immunophenotyping, and cytochemistry are tests that use chemicals or dyes on the cancer cells to provide information about the leukemia and its subtype.
 ALL cells have distinctive markers on their surface called cell surface proteins.
 The pattern of these markers is called the immunophenotype.
 These tests are used to distinguish ALL from normal blood cells and from other types of leukemia, which can also involve lymphocytes.
 Both tests can be done from a blood sample.

 About 20% to 30% of adults with ALL have a particular change in their chromosomes called the Philadelphia chromosome.
-The Philadelphia chromosome is an example of a translocation, which, in this instance, means that genetic material from chromosome 9 breaks off and attaches to chromosome 22 [t(9;22)].
+The Philadelphia chromosome is an example of a small chromosome that is a result of a translocation, which, in this instance, means that genetic material from chromosome 9 breaks off and attaches to chromosome 22 [t(9;22)].
 In this way, two specific genes called BCR and ABL are brought together to make one gene called BCR-ABL.
 Some people may have other types of translocations.
 For example, many children with ALL have a translocation between chromosomes 12 and 21 [t(12;22)].
 These genes are called TEL and AML1.

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer).
-Because ALL tends to spread to the CSF surrounding the brain, lumbar punctures are done regularly during ALL treatment, and chemotherapy (see Treatment Options) may be given in the CSF.
+A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look at the make up of the fluid and to find out is it contains cancer cells or blood.
+Because ALL tends to spread to the CSF, the fluid that flows around the brain and spinal cord, lumbar punctures are done regularly during ALL treatment, and chemotherapy (see Treatment Options) may be given in the CSF.
 Doctors generally give an anesthetic to numb the lower back before the procedure.

 Imaging tests.
-A computed tomography (CT or CAT) scan (test that creates a three-dimensional picture of the inside of the body) or magnetic resonance imaging (MRI, a test that uses magnetic fields, not x-rays, to produce detailed images of the body) may be used to learn more about the cause of symptoms or to help diagnose infections in patients with ALL.
-They are not regularly used for assigning a classification (see Classification) to ALL since the disease has usually spread throughout the bone marrow and blood when it is diagnosed.
+A computed tomography (CT or CAT) scan is a test that creates a three-dimensional picture of the inside of the body.
+A magnetic resonance imaging (MRI) is a test that uses magnetic fields, not x-rays, to produce detailed images of the body.
+These tests may be used to learn more about the cause of symptoms or to help diagnose infections in patients with ALL.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+These tests are not regularly used for assigning a classification (see Subtypes and Classification) to ALL since the disease has usually spread throughout the bone marrow and blood when it is diagnosed.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is ALL, these results also help the doctor describe the disease; this is called classification.
+After diagnostic tests are done, your doctor will review all of the results with you.
+If the diagnosis is ALL, results can also help the doctor describe the disease; this is called classification.

-The next section helps explain the different subtypes and classifications for this type of cancer.
-Use the menu on the side of your screen to select Subtypes and Clasification, or you can select another section, to continue reading this guide.
+The next section helps explain the different subtypes and classifications for this type of leukemia.
+Use the menu on the side of your screen to select Subtypes and Classification, or you can select another section, to continue reading this guide.